HubRise/website/content/apps/smartresto/en/overview.md

 - Push orders into HubRise, including order status.
 - Push customer information into HubRise.
-- Pull the menu from a HubRise catalog.
+- Pull a catalog from HubRise.

 SmartResto.Net can be connected to HubRise from the SmartResto.Net back office.